see--/pneumothorax-segmentation/README.md

 # Overview

 Code for the [Kaggle Pneumothorax Segmentation Challenge](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation).
-Our team (APPA) finished as 7th with a [dice score](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation/overview/evaluation) of `0.8629`.
+Our team finished as 7th with a [dice score](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation/overview/evaluation) of `0.8629`.
 The following image shows the predictions of our final model.
 Non pneumothorax X-rays are shown in green.
 Predicted pneumothoraces are outlined in red.

 <p align="center">
   <img src="assets/overview.jpg">